cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## With C-Sky debug server and CK-Link Lite

-You can buy a T-Head or HLK CK-Link Lite debugger from Aliexpress, or make it yourself using Sipeed RV Debugger plus / Sipeed M0S Dock or STM32F103 blue pill.
+You can buy a T-Head or HLK CK-Link Lite debugger from Aliexpress (a little bit expensive), or make it yourself using Sipeed RV Debugger plus / Sipeed M0S Dock or STM32F103 blue pill.

 ### Install C-Sky debug server